Schooner Freedom Wedding Photography Guide

 More details Less details

-The Schooner Freedom isn't just a wedding venue—it's an adventure.
-This 76-foot steel gaff-rigged topsail schooner is St. Augustine's only tall ship, and the only schooner charter between Charleston and the Florida Keys.
-When you say "I do" aboard the Freedom, you're not just having a ceremony—you're setting sail on your marriage.
+The Schooner Freedom isn't just a venue—it's an adventure.
+This 76-foot steel gaff-rigged topsail schooner is St. Augustine's only tall ship, and the only charter of her kind between Charleston and the Florida Keys.
+When you say "I do" aboard, you're not just having a ceremony—you're setting sail on your marriage.

-Built in Norfolk, Virginia and brought to St. Augustine in 2001, the Freedom carries nearly 2,400 square feet of sail and accommodates intimate gatherings of 2-37 guests.
-Captain John Zaruba and his crew have been hosting weddings, elopements, and celebrations for over two decades, and their experience shows in every detail.
+Built in Norfolk, Virginia and brought to St. Augustine in 2001, she carries nearly 2,400 square feet of sail and accommodates intimate gatherings of 2-37 people.
+Captain John Zaruba and his crew have been hosting celebrations for over two decades, and their experience shows in every detail.

-What makes a Freedom wedding unforgettable?
+What makes this experience unforgettable?
 It's the moment you cast off from the dock and leave the world behind.
 It's heading out of the inlet into the open ocean and feeling that exhilaration.
 It's exchanging vows with the Castillo de San Marcos or the Bridge of Lions as your backdrop.
-And it's sailing back into the harbor as the sun sets behind the old city—the Spanish colonial skyline silhouetted in gold and pink.
-Breathtaking doesn't begin to describe it.
+And it's returning to the harbor as the sun sets behind the old city—the Spanish colonial skyline silhouetted in gold and pink.

-- Truly unique experience — No ballroom or barn can match sailing into the sunset
+- One-of-a-kind experience — No ballroom or barn can match heading into the sunset on the water

-- Intimate by design — Perfect for elopements and micro-weddings up to 37 guests
+- Intimate by design — Perfect for elopements and micro-weddings up to 37 people

 - Iconic backdrops — The fort, the bridge, the city skyline, endless water and sky